MattTriano/analytics_data_where_house/README.md

   * Example: The env-var name of AIRFLOW_CONN_MY_PROD_DB will have the connection_id `my_prod_db`.
   * The value for this env-var will have the form '<conn-type>://<login>:<password>@<host>:<port>/<schema>?param1=val1&param2=val2&...'

-You can also create a connection through the admin interface of the web UI.
+You can also create a connection through the admin interface of the web UI by logging in, going to **Admin > Connections** then click the **Plus** sign to add a new connection.
+* Connection Id (conn_id): your choice; you'll use this when referencing this connection in DAGs,
+* Connection Type: Postgres,
+* Host: be the name of the `docker-compose.yml` service for your data warehouse database,
+* Schema: this will be the name of the database as set in `.dwh.env` as `POSTGRES_DB`
+    * Note: this "schema" field has nothing to do with postgres schemas; the word "schema" was foolishly overloaded with several different database-related meanings),
+* Login: the `POSTGRES_USER` env-var set in `.dwh.env`,
+* Password: the `POSTGRES_PASSWORD` env-var set in `.dwh.env`,
+* Port: the internal port number that the data warehouse database is using (as defined in `docker-compose.yml`, most likly 5432)

 [Further information on connections](https://airflow.apache.org/docs/apache-airflow/stable/howto/connection.html).